Jameshall159/WPD2Coursework/README.md

 user to define his or her own milestones, which are only visible to the user.

 Main application features:

--A description of the milestone,
+- A description of the milestone,

--An intended due date and
+- An intended due date and

--The actual completion date.
+- The actual completion date.

--Milestones can be removed from the list.
+- Milestones can be removed from the list.

--Milestones can be edited.
+- Milestones can be edited.

--A milestone (list) can be shared with friends using a link.
+- A milestone (list) can be shared with friends using a link.

 # Get started